 The two cases filed this month are just getting under way.
 The secured lender on both hotels is German American Capital Corp. of Cincinnati, which is owed more than $4 million.

-In a filing in one of the earlier cases, an attorney representing MHG affiliates described Patel as a successful operator whose portfolio fell victim to forces outside his control.
+In a filing in one of the earlier cases, an attorney representing Midwest Hospitality affiliates described Patel as a successful operator whose portfolio fell victim to forces outside his control.

 Even though the hotels regularly won “awards from franchisors for operations excellence, the travel and recreation markets they serve were decimated in the Great Recession, and all of the properties have failed to perform financially as a result,” the filing said.